nalaseivad/captainginja.github.io/jokes/crap-jokes.md

 * Impolite - A flaming goblin
 * Propaganda - A gentlemanly goose
 * Incandescent - Rolling downhill in a tin
-* Inaccurate - A sexual position involving a lower member of the clergy
+* Inaccurate - A sexual position involving a junior member of the clergy
 * Polygon - A dead parrot (with due respect given to Monty Python)
 * Politics - A parrot suffering from muscle spasms
 * Venezuela - A gondolier with a harpoon